javalin/website/pages/docs/docs-future.md

 If you want to perform less restricted access management, you should consider using a `before` filter.

-<h2>!!!
-DOCS BELOW ARE UNFINISHED !!!</h2>

 ## Default responses

-Javalin comes with a built in class called `HttpResponseException`, which can be used for default responses.\\
+Javalin comes with a built in class called `HttpResponseException`, which can be used for default responses.
 If the client accepts JSON, a JSON object is returned.
 Otherwise a plain text response is returned.

 ```java